microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 This section provides instructions for quantizing a model and then running the quantized model on QNN EP's HTP backend using Python APIs.
 Please refer to the [quantization page](../performance/model-optimizations/quantization.md) for a broader overview of quantization concepts.

 ### Generating a quantized model (x64)
 The ONNX Runtime python package provides utilities for quantizing ONNX models via the `onnxruntime.quantization` import.
-The quantization utilities are currently only supported on x86_64 due to issues install the `onnx` package on ARM64.
+The quantization utilities are currently only supported on x86_64 due to issues installing the `onnx` package on ARM64.
 Therefore, it is recommended to either use an x64 machine to quantize models or, alternatively, use a separate x64 python installation on Windows ARM64 machines.

 Install the nightly ONNX Runtime x64 python package.